CISON V8 LS-52 vs V8-OHV-44 PRO: Which One is Right for You? | Stirlingkit

 So which one should you get?

 If you’re into the modern race car aesthetic, want the higher rpm ceiling and sharper performance, or you’re building this into an RC vehicle — the LS-52 is built for you.
-Bigger displacement, higher revs, ITB intake, MCU ignition, integrated drivetrain mounting.
+Bigger displacement, higher revs, LS-style intake manifold, MCU ignition, integrated drivetrain mounting.
 Every design choice points in the same direction: more performance, easier vehicle integration.

 If you’re drawn to the classic American V8 look — that heavy orange iron block, the distributor, the whole old-school muscle car vibe — or you just want something proven and low-maintenance to run and display, the OHV-44 PRO is exactly that.
 It’s a high-fidelity recreation of a genuinely iconic engine design, built to last.